Merlot wine in short

 - Rich in Antioxidants: Grapes used to make Merlot wine are rich in the antioxidant resveratrol, a polyphenol that protects cells from infection and free radical damage

 - Dark chocolate

 All about Merlot grape

 Merlot is one of the most widely planted grape varieties in the world and it is one of the most popular red wines among wine lovers.
-Merlot wine is known for its smoothness and fruity plum flavor and it is often blended with other red grape varieties such as Cabernet Sauvignon and Shiraz, to produce a fuller and more complex wine.
-Some wonder if merlot is red or white, the answer to that is quite simple: merlot is a red grape.
+Merlot wine is known for its smoothness and fruity plum flavor and it is often blended with other red grape varieties such as Cabernet Sauvignon en Shiraz, to produce a fuller and more complex wine.
+Some wonder whether merlot is red or white, the answer is quite simple: merlot is a red grape.